ARMmbed/mbed-os/features/mbedtls/README.md

 ### Differences between the standalone and Mbed OS editions

-While the two editions share the same code base, there are still a number of differences, mainly in configuration and integration.
-You should keep those differences in mind if you consult our [knowledge base](https://tls.mbed.org/kb), as these refer to the standalone edition.
+Although the two editions share the same code base, there are differences, mainly in configuration and integration.
+Remember these differences if you consult our [knowledge base](https://tls.mbed.org/kb), as the knowledge base articles refer to the standalone edition.

-* The Mbed OS edition has a smaller set of features enabled by default in `config.h`, in order to reduce footprint.
-While the default configuration of the standalone edition puts more emphasis on maintaining interoperability with old peers, the Mbed OS edition only enables the most modern ciphers and the latest version of (D)TLS.
+* The Mbed OS edition has a smaller set of features enabled by default in `config.h`, to reduce footprint.
+Although the default configuration of the standalone edition puts more emphasis on maintaining interoperability with old peers, the Mbed OS edition only enables the most modern ciphers and the latest version of (D)TLS.

 * The following components of Mbed TLS are disabled in the Mbed OS edition: `net_sockets.c` and `timing.c`.
 This is because Mbed OS includes its own equivalents.

-### Help and Support
+### Help and support
 ----------------

-For further documentation and help, you can visit the [Mbed TLS website](https://tls.mbed.org/) which contains full documentation of the library, including function-by-function descriptions, knowledge base articles and blogs.
-Additionally you can join our [support forum](https://forums.mbed.com/c/mbed-tls) for questions to the community or to help others.
+For further documentation and help, you can visit the [Mbed TLS website](https://tls.mbed.org/), which contains full documentation of the library, including function-by-function descriptions, knowledge base articles and blogs.
+Additionally, you can join our [support forum](https://forums.mbed.com/c/mbed-tls) for questions to the community or to help others.

-Contributing to the Project
+Contributing to the project
 ---------------------------

 We are happy to accept bug reports and contributions from the community.
 There are some requirements to integrate contributions:

 * Simple bug fixes to existing code do not contain copyright themselves, and we can integrate without issue.
 The same is true of trivial contributions.
 * For larger contributions, such as a new feature, the code can possibly fall under copyright law.
 We then need your consent to share in the ownership of the copyright.
-We have a form for this, which we will send to you in case you submit a contribution or pull request that we deem this necessary for.
+We have a form for this, which we will send to you if you submit a contribution or pull request that we deem this necessary for.

 Please submit contributions to the [standalone Mbed TLS project](https://github.com/ARMmbed/mbedtls), not to the version of Mbed TLS embedded within Mbed OS.